 Of course, Greenshot comes with an editor to make essential annotations.
 Even though the user interface looks a bit old, it is very functional and shows all the options front and center so that you don’t have to dig through various menus to do simple tasks like opening an image in the editor or sharing a screenshot with other applications or services.

 If you want a lightweight screenshot application with all the features required to take a good screenshot, give Greenshot a try.
 You will like it.

-For a long time now, ShareX is one of my favorite applications to take screen snips in Windows.
-A few of the main reasons are its open-source nature and many options to customize the application the way you want.
+For a long time now, ShareX has been one of my favorite applications for taking screen snips in Windows.
+A few main reasons are its open-source nature and many options to customize the application the way you want.

 When it comes to features, ShareX beats every application on this list.
 Using ShareX, you can take screenshots in various capture methods like full screen, active window, active monitor, menus, freehand, scrolling capture, etc. If needed, you can even do basic screen recording and create simple GIFs too.
 In addition to that, ShareX also has a built-in OCR (Optical Character Recognition) that lets you capture text from screenshots.
 This particular feature is handy if you are trying to grab text from old screenshots or books.